Samuelyip74/alcatel.aos8/aos8/README.md

 The Ansible Alcatel AOS 8 collection includes a variety of Ansible content to help automate the management of Alcatel AOS 8 netowork appliances.

-This collection has been tested against Alcatel AOS 8.9.R01 on CML.
+This collection has been tested against Alcatel AOS 8.9.221.R03 GA.

 <!--start requires_ansible-->
 ## Ansible version compatibility